pee-tw/office-climate/README.md

 This project is a part of experiment with realtime data and experimenting with Astro.

+## esp32
+ESP32 code can be found under esp32 folder

+## Firebase Cloud functions
+The backend code can be found under functions.

+Note: CI/CD has not been setup for Cloud Functions

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: